Social history of the piano: Pianos and women

 Women who had learned to play as children often continued to play as adults, thus providing music in their households.
 For instance, Emma Wedgwood (1808–1896), the granddaughter of the wealthy industrialist Josiah Wedgwood, took piano lessons from Frédéric Chopin and apparently achieved a fair level of proficiency.
 Following her marriage to Charles Darwin, Emma still played the piano daily, while her husband listened appreciatively.

-A number of female piano students became outright virtuose, and the skills of woman pianists inspired the work of Haydn, Mozart, and Beethoven, who dedicated difficult-to-play works to their female friends.
+A number of female piano students became outright virtuose, and the skills of women pianists inspired the work of Haydn, Mozart, and Beethoven, who dedicated difficult-to-play works to their female friends.
 However, careers as concert musicians were typically open only to men (an important exception was Clara Schumann).